nwisbeta/github.io/HAPI_documentation_process.md

   * Git for Windows https://gitforwindows.org/
   * Jekyll for Windows, using RubyInstaller and Bundler https://jekyllrb.com/docs/installation/windows/
 * within the organisation repository, download and set up Jekyll documentation theme https://idratherbewriting.com/documentation-theme-jekyll/
-* set up pages following the documentation theme instructions.
+* set up pages following the documentation theme instructions

 Most content controls used on the nwisbeta site (editing headers, footers, top and side navigation) appear in the following files: